 We are working to develop personnel who think for themselves what is required for the environment and act on it.
 Based on this, we will continue our environmental activities in the years to come as we work to achieve Environmental Vision 2021 and our environmental plans.

 In the area of environmental training, we have implemented various educational programs in two categories: general education and specialized education.
 The goal of the specialized education program is for personnel to acquire the knowledge and skills required to create a low-carbon, recycling-based society, respect biodiversity, and conduct the environmental management activities that form the pillars of Environmental Vision 2021.

 In fields adjacent to business sites, Mitsubishi Electric Outdoor Classrooms are held, providing an opportunity for both participants and the employees who play the role of leaders to experience nature.
 This directive aims to promote awareness towards coexistence with nature and develop the ability to act for improving the environment.
 Volunteer employees are trained as leaders in planning and executing the program.
-Through the Leader Development Course, which is an employee training program, they learn about relationships between living creatures, safety management, child psychology, and communication skills through one-and-a-half days of classroom lectures and field training.
+Through the Outdoor Classroom Leader Development Course, which is an employee training program, they learn about relationships between living creatures, safety management, child psychology, and communication skills through one-and-a-half days of classroom lectures and field training.
 They then use what they have learned in the course to actually plan and run an outdoor classroom as a wrap-up of the course.
-Between fiscal 2007 and 2018, this development course was held 20 times, producing 397 leaders.
+Between fiscal 2007 and 2019, this development course was held 21 times, producing 420 leaders.